-Course Credit
+Course

 BIO 141 Human Anatomy and Physiology I 4

 BIO 142 Human Anatomy and Physiology II 4

 MTH 195 Topics in Math for Allied Health 3

 ENG 111 College Composition I 3

 HLT 141 Introduction to Medical Terminology 1

 NUR 25 Nursing Assistant 3

 NUR 27 Nursing Assistant Advanced 3

 NUR 98 Seminar and Project 3

-Total Cree dits 24
+Total Cro dite 24

-^{}Students must have completed MTH 2 and be non-developmental in Reading and Writing to take this course.
+Students must have completed MTH 2 and be nondevelopmental in Reading and Writing to take this course.
+Successful completion of MTH 2 is required for this course.